 What a great trip we had.
 It’s great to work for a company that invests in its people this way.
 And I always love time in Tennessee.

-Here it is, the first old camera I bought when I started collecting again in 2007.
+Here it is, the first old camera I bought when I started collecting again in 2007: the Kodak Automatic 35F.

 The entire range featured Kodak’s good 44mm f/2.8 Ektanar lens.
 Some say the Ektanar is a Tessar, others say it’s a triplet.
-Either way, it’s Lumenized, meaning it’s coated with radioactive thorium oxide.
+Either way, it’s full of radioactive thorium oxide, which was added to give it a higher refractive index.
 These cameras used leaf shutters, mostly (as on this Automatic 35F) the Automatic Flash shutter with speeds of 1/40, 1/80, 1/125, and 1/250 sec.
 The exposure meter sets aperture against the shutter speed you choose; there is no fully manual exposure control.
 The F in 35F means flash – you can insert peanut-sized AG-1 bulbs into the top of the camera.
 When you turn the big dial around the lens to the flash position, the flash synchronizes with the shutter.

 Every camera in the Automatic line had a Motormatic companion that added a spring-loaded automatic winder.

 I’ve never shot this camera.
-The light meter is dead, and the film pressure plate is broken off.
+The light meter doesn’t register, and the film pressure plate is no longer attached.
 I’m not sure why I even keep it.
 It’s probably because it it came with accessories in its original box – and because of nostalgia.

 You see, an Automatic 35F was part of my first camera collection.
 I bought it while I was a teenager, probably for five bucks at some yard sale.
 But I did shoot that one, although I waited until I was in my thirties.

 I was in a nightmare marriage then.
 After a particularly bad period in about 2000, I think, I wanted to get away and clear my head.
 I’m pretty sure my wife wanted to be rid of me for a little while, too.
 We agreed that I would take a vacation by myself.
-I drove to Tennessee and holed up in a cabin in the woods.
+I drove to Tennessee and holed up in a cabin in the woods for a week.

 I took few photographs in those days.
 My wife was a mighty good professional photographer, and I ceded nearly all picture taking to her.
 But I wanted to do things on my trip that I knew I would enjoy, and I remembered enjoying shooting my old cameras when I was younger.
 So before the trip, I searched through my boxes of cameras for one to shoot.
 I had probably a hundred cameras then, most of them Brownies and Instamatics and the like.
 But I did have a handful of better cameras, including an Argus A-Four and this Automatic 35F.
 I shot the Argus when I was in high school (see the photos here), so I decided to give the 35F a whirl.

-I shot a test roll first, probably Kodak Gold 200, around the house and at a family reunion.
+Some Kodak Gold 200 went in so I could test it, which I did around the house and at a family reunion.
 I had no idea what I was doing.
 My memories are dim, but I think I set the shutter to 1/250 sec. and hoped for the best.
 Unfortunately, on this very cloudy afternoon, 1/250 sec. set the aperture wide open and gave me a very shallow depth of field.
 It left little margin for focusing error, leaving Gracie, who would have been about three years old then, behind a very thin focus patch.
 Just check out that area of razor-sharp grass in front of her.

 As afternoon faded into evening, good exposures became difficult.
 What’s interesting about this shot of Sugar is the bokeh the lens created.